Write with Cricut

 Cricut Pen Projects

 There are many pen projects you can do once you figure out how to best use your Cricut machine to write with.
-While you can certainly come up with your own designs, I thought I’d share a few “Make it Now” projects that Cricut has (though you can view them all here).
+While you can certainly come up with your own designs, I thought I’d share a few “Make it Now” projects that Cricut has.
 Some of them are included with a Cricut Access subscription, while others have an additional cost.

 You may be asking, Will it be easy for me to use the Cricut software to create Make it Now projects?
 And the answer is, YES!
 These projects are a wonderful way to learn how to use your machine to make beautiful projects without going through the stress of creating your own.